Easy Semi-Homemade Gifts to Give This Year (2024)

 - Oranges (small enough to fit in the jar)

-Instructions for easy homemade stove top Christmas potpourri
+Instructions for easy homemade Christmas potpourri recipe

 I like to use the taller Le Parfait Glass Jam Jars from The Container Store.
 I did swap out the lids for the red checked Bon Maman jam jars.
 Mason jars will also work.